A science writer's ode to patterns packs a visual punch.

 In Ten Patterns That Explain the Universe, Brian Clegg explores the phenomena that make up the very fabric of our world by examining ten essential sequenced systems.
 From diagrams that show the deep relationships between space and time to the quantum behaviours that rule the way that matter and light interact, Clegg shows how these patterns provide a unique view of the physical world and its fundamental workings.

-If you’d like a signed copy - it makes a great gift - you can buy a copy using the 'Signed Copy' button below.
+If you’d like a signed copy - it makes a great gift - purchase direct below when available.
 If you want a personalised inscription, just drop Brian an email at [email protected] at the same time with the details.

 Clegg's lucid prose, clever design and an array of photographs and illustrations come together to present a procession of intriguing ideas, making this a great, approachable introduction to the bedrock of modern science. ***** Giles Sparrow, Sky at Night Magazine

 The human brain's proclivity for patterns is the inspiration for Ten Patterns that Explain the Universe, Brian Clegg's visually appealing compendium of scientific knowledge… This book is a valuable contribution to popular science, providing a kaleidoscope of visuals that will appeal to readers across generational divides… Clegg has vast experience in popularising science.
 He uses that experience effectively in this book to help the reader visualise complex phenomena from various perspectives.
 Saleem Ali, Science